-The R&B artist Elhae approached me to create an album trailer to coincide with the release of his 2019 album Trouble in Paradise.
-I broke the trailer into two separate videos, 'dark' and 'light', to reflect the opposing emotional forces that drove the album's concept.
+The R&B artist Elhae approached us to create an album trailer to coincide with the release of his 2019 album Trouble in Paradise.
+We broke the trailer into two separate videos, 'dark' and 'light', to reflect the opposing emotional forces that drove the album's concept.

 Story & Script

-Elhae supplied me with an overview of the album's concept, and an idea of the direction he wanted to take the video in.
+Elhae supplied us with an overview of the album's concept, and an idea of the direction he wanted to take the video in.

-I took his idea and ran with it, writing a script that incorporated a fantasy 'woman in the clouds' and a distressing call from an unseen party.
-He gave me approval on the script, and I set to work.
+We took his idea and ran with it, writing a script that incorporated a fantasy 'woman in the clouds' and a distressing call from an unseen party.

-Working from photos of Elhae, I came up with a visual style and character designs in his likeness, following him up with his fantasy woman foil.
-From these I created final Character Sheets, to be used for reference when animating.
+Working from photos of Elhae, we came up with a visual style and character designs in his likeness, following him up with his fantasy woman foil.
+From these we created final Character Sheets, to be used for reference when animating.

 Elhae Concept Art & Final Character Sheet